jbkordass/lightweight-pipeline/doc/quickstart.rst

 Rough idea:

 #.
 Write a :file:`config.py` specifying the locations of steps, data, and other configurations.
 #.
-Define the steps of a pipeline in separate `.py` files and store them in a folder.
+Define the steps of a pipeline in separate :file:`.py` files and store them in a folder.
 #.
 Pass the :file:`config.py` to the pipeline CLI, which will handle the execution order based on a naming convention.

 Config
 ~~~~~~

-The configuration class :class:`lw_pipeline.Config` is used to manage the configuration settings for your pipeline.
+The configuration class :class:`Config <lw_pipeline.Config>` is used to manage the configuration settings for your pipeline.
-If passed a path to a file all defined variables in the file will be available as attributes of the `Config` instance.
+If passed a path to a file all defined variables in the file will be available as attributes of the :class:`Config <lw_pipeline.Config>` instance.

 .. code-block:: python